Maralou Gray: Later life

 Maralou then set up "National Special Event Locations, INC." (NSEL), an innovative entity that handled large privately owned estate locations around the country, and also could produce the entire event.
 As the original business of its kind in the U.S., the number of calls for work from around the country soon proved overwhelming.
 She decided to phase out the design work and go forward with NSEL.
 After a short time, a separate division was added, "National Film Locations" (NFL), a photo library service for film location scouts and managers, featuring the exclusive estates & other properties represented by NSEL.

-The hundreds of event clients throughout the years represent the "Who's Who" of the U.S., international, and film corporate worlds, including some of the most innovative people of all time.
-Gray continues her creative endeavors today with an occasional event and as a designer of "one of a kind" gemstone necklaces.
+Over the course of her career, Gray's clients included individuals and organizations from the United States, international business communities, and the film industry.
+She has continued her creative work through selected event projects and the design of one-of-a-kind gemstone necklaces.